Best Friend Grazing Muzzle FAQ’s

 Q: How much grass can the horse get while wearing a Best Friend Grazing Muzzle?

-It’s difficult to say how much your horse would be able to get through the small opening, but we estimate that it cuts intake by an average of 50% to 75%.
+It’s difficult to say how much your horse would be able to get through the small opening, but we estimate that it cuts grass intake by an average of 50% to 75%.
 The opening may seem small at first, but most horses become quite proficient at getting grass through it.
 Keep in mind that if the muzzle or safety halter breaks away in the pasture your horse will have free access to grass.
-If your horse is in danger of founder s/he should be monitored regularly while grazing.
+If your horse is in danger of founder he/she should be monitored regularly while grazing.

 Buy Now